sindresorhus/fkill/readme.md

 Type: `number` `string` `number[]` `string[]`

 One or more process IDs/names/ports to kill.

-To kill a port, prefix it with a colon, e.g: `:8080`.
+To kill a port, prefix it with a colon.
+For example: `:8080`.

 #### options